pipe-cd/pipecd/docs/rfcs/0007-deployment-chain.md

 Note:
 - All labels in the above examples are users' defined labels, not specified by PipeCD.
-- In use-case <3>, the `X-a` application will be triggered first, and after it's deployed successfully, `X-b` and `X-c` will be triggered and rolling out at the same time (deployment run in parallel).
+- In use-case <3>, the `X-x` application will be triggered first, and after it's deployed successfully, `X-a`, `X-b` and `X-c` will be triggered and rolling out at the same time (deployment run in parallel).

 ## Web view